masru89xyz/initial-assessment/README.md

 * Docker
 * Docker Compose
 * 8080 port must be free from where this application will be run
-* Linux machine (I don't have any Windows machine)
+* Linux machine (I don't have any Windows machine to test)

-### Cloning the code to your local
+### Cloning the code to your local machine

-Clone this code to your local using the following command
+Clone this code to your local machine using the following command

 ```bash
 git clone https://github.com/masru89xyz/initial-assessment.git